 2019-01-08 - Wyze Cameras & System StatusCategory Randall

-Although that was a good start, I needed a better way to handle this than made available by the Wyze mobile-phone app, and so I recently added the ability to capture the state of the automation:
+Although that was a good start, I needed a better way to handle this than made available by the Wyze mobile-phone app, and so I recently created a web page for the Wyze cameras with the ability to capture the state of the automation:

 This is handled by the automation computer sending a JSON status to my own server.
 We can keep track of when the system was turned on or off, and whether automated trains were recently active.